ianmobbs/DailyDevTalk/README.md

  - Store old tweets every hour
  - Exclude tweets by same author
  - Create hashmap of tweets on retrieval with vector sum
+ - Remove common words from Tweet vectors (if, then, the, etc.)

 ## Documentation
 Coming soon!